7 Signs It's Not Just A Cold

 When I came down with a hacking cough a few weeks ago, I wasn't too concerned — I assumed that I had simply caught a cold, the same cold that every human being in town seemed to be nursing at the time.
 But as the days passed, I noticed that my cold seemed different than the ones I'd had in the past — my nose barely ran, but I had a hideous dry cough that woke me up in the middle of the night.
 I also wasn't getting any better; if anything, I seemed to be getting worse.
 But I was convinced that it was just a cold, because ... well, because it wasn't the flu, and those are pretty much your only two options, right?

-After a week, I finally went to the doctor.
+After a week, I finally began to wonder if my cold had lasted long enough to see a doctor about it, and booked an appointment with my GP.
 I assumed he would pat me on the back, be mildly annoyed that I had wasted his time, and send me on my way; instead, he told me I had an acute upper respiratory infection — basically a cold that had gotten way out of hand.
 He sent me home with prescriptions for prednisone and some very strong, Trainspotting-level cough syrup.
 I took the medicines, finally slept through the night, and felt way better in less than a day.

 How can you learn from my cough-related foolishness?
 Don't assume that literally any sickness that gives you a cough or runny nose is just a cold.
 There are a number of more severe illnesses with similar symptoms — so pay attention.

-For more tips on how to tell the difference between your standard "sit on the couch, watch Bojack and pity yourself" cold and something more serious, read on.
+For more tips on how to tell the difference between your standard "sit on the couch, watch Bojack and pity yourself" cold and something more serious, as well as some info on how long a cold should last before you see a doctor, read on.

 1. Your Cold Got Worse